 - Making a bags of it: Making a mess of something.

-- Yerra go ‘way: Or as they say in the States, are you kidding me?
+- Yera go ‘way: Or as they say in the US, are you kidding me?

 - John is doing a line with Mary: In urban Ireland, John and Mary may well be engaging in the use of illicit substances.
 In rural Ireland, John and Mary are simply dating.